planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 > -   **Failure:** Stopped by an obstacle or triggered trap.
 > -   **Twists:** *Delay, drop item, cause a hazard, reveal location, etc.*

 Fast creatures or vehicles have a Speed higher than one, meaning they may Move more than one Zone in a Round.
 If a fast mover faces multiple Checks along their path, they may use Split Actions to overcome them.
-These may each qualify for a Free Move beforehand and are subject to Initiative as usual.
-Slow movers may have fractional speeds (1/2, etc.) and take two Moves or more to cross a single Zone.
+Slow movers have fractional speeds (1/2, etc.) and take two Moves or more to cross a single Zone.

 - **Obstacles** like walls, rivers, brambles, etc. hinder movement into the Zone.
 For example, you must hurdle a broken wall to enter.
 These usually provide Cover to those who cross them.
 - **Climbing** lets one enter Zones that extend up or down, like cliffs, pits, or large vehicle/creatures.
 Very large creatures or vehicles may present their own Zone(s) to climb, making it possible for the bold to deal with riders, find entry ports, etc. Difficulty is the large creature’s POISE or vehicle’s max Speed.